 Coordinate with the State HAN Coordinator to ensure roles are correctly distributed within each county.

-Ensure participation in Emergency Support Function 8 (Health and Medical) tactical communications exercises.
+Ensure participation in OHA Emergency Support Function 8 (Health and Medical) tactical communications exercises.
 Deliverable associated with this exercise will be the test of the LPHA’s HAN system roles via alert confirmation for: Health Officer, Communicable Disease (CD) Coordinator(s), Preparedness Coordinator, PIO and LPHA County HAN Administrator within one hour.
+13

+LPHA’s with more than 10,000 in population, initiate at least one local HAN call down exercise/ drill for LPHA staff annually.
+For LPHA’s with less than 10,000 in population, demonstrate through written procedures how public health staff and responding partners are notified during emergencies.

 Perform general administration for all local implementation of the HAN system in their respective organizations.

 Review LPHA HAN users two times annually to ensure users are updated, assigned their appropriate roles and that appropriate users are deactivated.